Prisca92/Project-4-final/README.md

 b) Exploratory Data Analysis,
 c) Training and Test Split,
 d)Outlier Detection
-f) Model Building,
+e) Model Building,
-h) Feature Selection,
+f) Feature Selection,
-i) Model Evaluation.
+g) Model Evaluation.

                      DATA COLLECTION/DATA PRE-PROCESSING

-Data pre-processing is an essential step in machine learning to represent data suitable for the algorithms and classification.
-Data collection is simply reading the data, specifying the type of variables, as well as which variable is the target to predict.
+Data preprocessing is a vital step in machine learning, essential for preparing data to be suitable for algorithms and classification tasks.
+Data collection involves reading the data, identifying variable types, and determining the target variable for prediction.

 Data was collected from Kaggle:  https://www.kaggle.com/fedesoriano/heart-failure-prediction

-This dataset was a sample created by already combined data to focus on certain features.
+This dataset is a sample created by pre-existing combined data to focus on specific features.
 In this dataset, 5 heart datasets are combined over 11 common features.
-The five datasets used for its curation derived from:
+The five datasets used for it's curation derived from:

 Observations:
 Cleveland,